|

 configuration.
 An access violation popup

-to change the COM port using the "Config"
+COM port using the "Config" button.
+If you

 WINDOWS below.